GeoLuminate/django-earth-materials/README.md

 > **_NOTE:_**  The above image is taken from an admin site that utilizes the [Djang Grappelli](https://grappelliproject.com) admin interface.
 If you don't use Grappelli then your field may look slightly different.

+## Settings

+Django Earth Materials includes two settings, `EARTH_MATERIALS_INCLUDE` and `EARTH_MATERIALS_EXCLUDE`, that can be declared in your `settings.py` file to control what tree nodes are available in the form widget.
+These are useful if your project is dedicated to a specific rock group.
+For example,

+    EARTH_MATERIALS_INCLUDE = [
+        'Igneous rock and sediment',
+        'Metamorphic rock',
+        ]

+will restrict the widget to only igneous and metamorphic rock types.
+Alternatively,

+    EARTH_MATERIALS_EXCLUDE = [
+        'Superficial deposit (natural and/or artificial)'
+        ]

+will exclude artificial materials from the widget.

+> **_NOTE:_** If both `EARTH_MATERIALS_INCLUDE` and `EARTH_MATERIALS_EXCLUDE` are found in settings.py, only `EARTH_MATERIALS_INCLUDE` will be used.

 ## Customisation

 The widget can be customised either by supplying the `settings` and `treeoptions` arguments to the model field or by providing customisation options project wide in `settings.py` as `TREEWIDGET_SETTINGS` and `TREEWIDGET_TREEOPTIONS`.
 See the readme at [`django-treewidget`](https://github.com/netzkolchose/django-treewidget) for further instructions on customisation.